shlienlab/raccoon/docs/clustering.rst

 Saving hierarchy information
 ============================

-The resulting clustering membership will be stored as a one-hot-encoded pandas dataframe in the :code:`obj.clusOpt` variable.
+The resulting clustering membership will be stored as a one-hot-encoded pandas dataframe in the :code:`obj.clus_opt` variable.
 However, auxiliary functions are available to store the hierarchy information as an :code:`anytree` object as well.

 .. code-block:: python

   import raccoon.utils.trees as trees

-  tree = trees.buildTree(obj.clusOpt)
+  tree = trees.build_tree(obj.clus_opt)

-:code:`buildTree` requires the membership assignment table as input and optionally a path to where to save the tree in :code:`json` format.
+:code:`build_tree` requires the membership assignment table as input and optionally a path to where to save the tree in :code:`json` format.
 By default it will be saved in the home directory of the run.
-To load a tree from the :code:`json` foile :code:`loadTree` only requires its path.
+To load a tree from the :code:`json` foile :code:`load_tree` only requires its path.

 Repeating a run
 ===============